-As there are no options, convertible notes or other dilutive instruments on issue, 'diluted earnings per share' is the same as 'basic earnings per share'.
-This similarly applies to diluted net operating profit per share.
+As there are no options, convertible notes or other dilutive instruments on issue, 'diluted earnings per share' are the same as 'basic earnings per share'.
+This also applies to diluted net operating profit per share.

-(n) Plant and equipment
+(m) Plant and equipment

-Plant and equipment is stated at historical cost less accumulated depreciation and impairment.
+Plant and equipment are stated at historical cost less accumulated depreciation and impairment.